 James Silver is a writer and editor specialising in tech, media & business.
 He writes and creates content for leading technology brands and VCs including Index Ventures.
-He has written 500+ articles for UK national newspapers, magazines and websites including, most recently, WIRED, The Observer, The Guardian and Informilo.
+As a journalist, he has written 500+ articles for UK national newspapers, magazines and websites including, most recently, WIRED, The Observer, The Guardian and Informilo.
 He has also written for The Times, The Sunday Times Magazine, The Spectator, Total Politics, The Independent, The Evening Standard, Press Gazette, Media Week, BBC News Online and Sky News Online.

 The Government Digital Service, with a hit squad drawn from startups, wants to reclaim the billions wasted on IT.
 But can it overpower the civil service and big suppliers?
 By James Silver.
 If you want to get an idea of how the UK public sector came to spend £17 billion per year — that’s the equivalent of 30-odd new hospitals — on information technology as recently as 2009-2010, you could do worse than delve into the recent history of the Rural Payments Agency...Read More